 SIHP # -7579, Feature F was observed within the southeast sidewall of TE 40B (see Figure 158, Figure 163, and Table 65).
-It consists of a pit feature associated with a historic building foundation.
-The pit feature was observed to have a 90 cm long horizontal extent in profile, and was observed from 60 to 150 cm below the existing surface.
+It consists of an in-filled builder's pit and a historic building foundation remnant.
+The pit measured 90 cm long in profile and extended from 60 to 150 cm below the existing surface.
 A square concrete block was observed at the base of the pit feature.
 The rectangular concrete column was not observed, but is believed to be still present beyond the southeast wall of the excavation.